jongdetim/rubiks-cube-solver/README.md

 ### Return
 	The program will return on the standard output the move sequence to be applied to solve the mixed cube

+### Improvements ###
+- Animating rotational moves on the cube
+- I should've used mmap instead of sqlite